sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Structure and Interpretation of Computer Programs](https://sarabander.github.io/sicp/html/index.xhtml) : Structure and Interpretation of Computer Programs
 - [Writing My First Compiler](https://dev.to/fcpauldiaz/writing-my-first-compiler) : Write out your first compiler
+- [An Intro to Compilers](https://nicoleorchard.com/blog/compilers) : How to Speak to Computers, Pre-Siri